HalfdeadBone/SideMessage/README.md

 - [ ] grouping people (1 setting 1 person x acc)

 Broken
-- reddit messages (only inbox available)
+- [x] reddit messages (only inbox available)
+- [x] Messenger Bullshit - WHO DA FUQ DECIDED THAT REMOVING READING PERSONAL MESSAGES IS A GOOD IDEA...
+WHO...
+Now no wonder that there is no alternatives for messenger apps, at least free...
+Thanks wanna be meta/facebook...
+No wonder why it was called the worst api...
+Ugh.